agrc/metadata-asset-tracking-tool/metadata/political/senate_districts_2022_to_2032.md

 ### How was the dataset created?

 The Utah State Legislature draws statewide political district boundaries per [HB2005](https://le.utah.gov/~2021S2/bills/hbillint/HB2005.pdf).
-These districts are adopted into state law as part of the decennial redistricting process that began in 2021.
+These districts were adopted into state law as part of the decennial redistricting process that began in 2021.
+The boundaries in this dataset will eventually be superseded by new data drawn from the 2030 Census.

 ### How reliable and accurate is the dataset?